fredhutchio/RNAseq/concepts/class2.md

 FIXME: what do each of these quality assessments tell us?
 - percent alignment
   - [From EMBL-EBI online training](https://www.ebi.ac.uk/training/online/courses/functional-genomics-ii-common-technologies-and-data-analysis-methods/rna-sequencing/performing-a-rna-seq-experiment/data-analysis/read-mapping-or-alignment/): The percentage of mapped reads is a global indicator of the overall sequencing accuracy and of the presence of contaminating DNA.
-- paired alignment (vs singletons)
+- paired alignment (vs singletons): For paired alignment we expect both strands to align to the genome.
+R1 is the forward direction and R2 is the reverse direction.
+Sometimes only one of the pairs will align.
+We call the result a singleton. (sourced from various biostar threads)
 - strandedness: to assess the performance of strand-specific library construction methods, the percentage of sense-derived reads is given for each end of the read pair.
 Whereas a non-strand-specific protocol would give values of 50%/50%, strand-specific protocols typically yield 99%/1% or 1%/99% for this metric.
 - gene body coverage: Calculate the RNA-seq reads coverage over gene body
 - marks PCR duplicates (but this can be misleading because this varies for RNAseq experiments)